Aquatic Invasive Species (coastal)

 This 26-page technical report translates technical information for the general public at a senior high school level.
 It explains how efforts to control invasive species and reduce antifouling paint pollution might affect each other, ideas for how to balance policies on both issues, has pictures of invasive species that are common in coastal harbors of California and Baja California, tips for avoiding carrying invasive species on recreational boats, a cost analysis for cleaning boat hulls in various situations, and lots of photos and references to scientific and policy documents.
 The report includes summarized findings and recommendations from the workshop, "white paper" and policy analysis that are described below.

-BILINGUAL POSTER and FACT SHEET on aquatic invasive species that have both English and Spanish text.
-They are for owners of boats kept in saltwater in California and Baja California and for staff of marinas, harbors and yacht clubs.
-They explain problems caused by hull-borne invasive species and how to reduce the risk of transporting them on recreational boat hulls.
+BILINGUAL FACT SHEET on aquatic invasive species - text is in English y Español.
+It is for owners of boats kept in saltwater in California and Baja California and for staff of marinas, harbors and yacht clubs.
+It explains problems caused by hull-borne invasive species and how to reduce the risk of transporting them on recreational boat hulls.
 Colorful photos of invasive species will help boaters identify them and report them to the appropriate agencies.
-The poster is 24" wide by 36" high.
-The fact sheet has the same text and graphics but folds to 4 pages that are 8.5" wide by 11" high.
+Links below provide downloading instructions in English y Español.

-- Download the FACT SHEET Stop Aquatic Invaders On Our Coast!
+- Download the Bilingual FACT SHEET Stop Aquatic Invaders On Our Coast!

-- Download the FACT SHEET ¡Detenga El Transporte De Especies Invasoras Acuáticas En Nuestras Costas!
+- Download the Bilingual FACT SHEET ¡Detenga El Transporte De Especies Invasoras Acuáticas En Nuestras Costas!

 PEER-REVEWED "WHITE PAPER" on Aquatic Invasive Species and Water Quality